cslarsen/mickey-scheme/README.md

   * Full support for the R7RS library system `define-library`
   * Tail call eliminiation
   * The `define-record-type` record system
+  * A simple mark-sweep garbage collector (experimental! enable with `--gc` for REPL only)

 Some of these are demonstrated in the [example code section](#examples).